Strategic Federal Human Capital Management – Knowledge Sharing

 - Millennials: The challenge of hiring, retaining and developing millennials continues to be steep.
 Knowledge sharing assists with the ability to improve the speed and quality of onboarding, which can be a big assist in providing an acceptable or hopefully enjoyable experience in joining an agency.
 Millennials want to move fast, and with the proper tools and information, new employee confidence and integration into the agency is accelerated.
 They can even start contributing their own knowledge, further benefitting other employees and the agency’s overall performance.

-- Employee engagement and retention: HR can lead the agency to a more communicative workplace culture by instilling the value of knowledge sharing.
-Sharing knowledge not only helps build agency competence, but also can boost trust and engagement between employees and their managers.
+- Employee engagement and retention: HR can lead the agency to more communicative workplace culture by instilling the value of knowledge sharing.
+Sharing knowledge not only helps build agency competence but also can boost trust and engagement between employees and their managers.
 Trust is a big part of engagement and employee morale, another area that consistently gets poor grades in the annual Federal Employee Viewpoint Survey.

 - Succession planning and development: As agencies look at their succession plans, knowledge sharing can play an important role to ensure replacements have the necessary knowledge and expertise.
 There are many aspects to training and leadership development, but with an ongoing culture of collaboration, the entire process improves.